exhh/KiNet/README.md

 # KiNet
 This code is used to locate and classify individual cells or nuclei in histologic images.
-The code is implemented with PyTorch (version: 0.4.1) on a Ubuntu Linux machine.
+The code is implemented with PyTorch (version 0.4.1, https://pytorch.org/) on a Ubuntu Linux machine.

 *Some codes are based on this following code repository:\
 Hoffman et al. CyCADA: Cycle-Consistent Adversarial Domain Adaptation.
 ICML 2018. https://github.com/jhoffman/cycada_release